- A Guide To Overcoming Loneliness In A Relationship - November 21, 2022

 Many people aren’t able to access therapy for a number of reasons, including cost, physical accessibility, and stigma.
 If access to therapy is important to you, online therapy can be a very convenient way to seek treatment.
 You can receive therapy right in the comfort of your own home.
 Weigh the pros and cons of what is important to you personally while seeking therapy to see if online therapy is right for you.

 Online therapy isn’t for everyone, and that’s okay!
 We offer both online and in-person therapy at our Houston office.
-Our professional and dedicated Houston therapists and counselors are waiting to help you.
+Our professional and dedicated therapists and counselors are waiting to help you.
 Don’t hesitate to make an appointment for online counseling services if you think we can help.
 Contact us at (832)413-2410, or you can book an appointment online or schedule an online counseling session.
 We’re licensed to offer online counseling for the following states: California, Colorado and Texas.